Quote attributed to Bernard Shaw

 When I first started at Procter & Gamble, I was reluctant to involve Management in helping me solve problems.
 I did not want to be seen as incapable of managing my brands.
 However, as I became a Manager I began to realize that I had denied myself one of the best tools the Company could offer.
 Your Manager is emotionally vested in your personal success and wants to help you get unstuck.
 Not simply because your Manager cares about you personally, but also because failure negatively impacts his/her career.

-Here are 5 quick tips based on my experience at P&G that I’d like to pass along to you.
+Here are 5 quick tips from albury ndis plan manager that I’d like to pass along to you.
 I hope you will find them helpful.
 The world is getting more complex and the problems are getting harder to solve.

 Learning how to comfortably and collaboratively present and work through issues with your Manager will make you job easier and will increase your odds for success.